spook/encrypt-decrypt/README.md

 # encrypt-decrypt
-Encrypt &amp; Decrypt Files from the Command Line.
+Encrypt &amp; decrypt files from the command line.
 Includes filename obfuscation.
 These are simple wrapper scripts to make your encryption even easier.

 ## Caution!

 This is for casual encryption.
 Don't use these scripts for anything serious!
-They're just little wrappers around the 'gpg' command.
+They're just little wrappers around the 'gpg' and 'base64' commands.
-Plus, if you were serious you'd use asymmetric (public-private) encryption anyway.
+If you were serious you'd use asymmetric (public-private) encryption, anyway!

 ## Synopsys